WildGoncher/FireMeatDoner/README.md

 # FireMeatDoner
-Web-site for company Fire Meat Doner based in Kaliningrad, Russia
+Web-site for the fast food restaurant Fire Meat Doner based in Kaliningrad, Russia.